galeone/dynamic-training-bench/README.md

 1. Implement the `maybe_download_and_extract` method: this method must download the dataset and apply the desired transformations to its elements.
 There are some utility functions defined in the [`inputs/utils.py`](inputs/utils.py) file that can be used.
 This method is executed as first operation when the dataset object is created, therefore is recommended to cache the results.
-2. Implement the `num_classes` method: this method should required the number of classes of the dataset.
-If your dataset have no labels, just return 0.
+2. Implement the `num_classes` method: this method must return the number of classes of the dataset.
+If your dataset has no labels, just return 0.
 3. Implement the `num_examples(input_type)` method: this method accepts an `InputType` enumeration, defined in `inputs/utils.py`.
 This enumeration has 3 possible values: `InputType.train`, `InputType.validation`, `InputType.test`.
 As obvious, the method must return the number of examples for every possible value of this enumeration.
 4. Implement the `inputs` and `distorted_inputs` methods.